Caioflp/undergraduate-thesis/src/README.md

     * Used a context variable which is constant and equal to 0
     * Changed the network architecture to be more simple, since we have fewer samples.
+    * Changed all activation functions to be tanh